RM-Sharma999/Movies-Data-Analysis-and-Correlation/README.md

 ## Visualizations & Insights

 ### 1. Gross Revenue vs Budget
-This scatter plot highlights the relationship between a movie’s budget and its gross revenue.
-There is a clear positive trend—movies with higher budgets generally tend to earn more.
-However, there are significant outliers where low-budget films have achieved massive success, and some high-budget films have underperformed.
-This suggests that while investing more increases the potential for returns, success ultimately depends on multiple factors, such as content quality, timing, and audience connection.
+This scatter plot shows the relationship between movie budgets and gross revenue.
+A clear positive correlation is observed, where higher-budget films generally generate higher earnings.
+However, the presence of outliers—low-budget films with high returns and high-budget films with lower performance—highlights that financial success is influenced by multiple factors, not just production cost.
 ![](https://i.imgur.com/4ooOd0c.png)

 ### 2. Gross Revenue vs IMDb Score